WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/ReadME.md

 ###  1.  sites_UT.py - generate a list of sites where water is allocated

 - generate empty sites.csv file with controlled vocabulary headers
-        - call Dictionaries_WY.py and determine diversion infrastructure (work) type
-        - generate SiteNativeID (Wyoming POD data does not include native ID)
+- assign SiteNativeID from RECORD_ID
-        - generate WaDESiteUUID from generated SiteNativeID
+- generate WaDESiteUUID (Concatenate UT with SiteNativeID)
-        - drop data if missing lat/lon
+- drop data if missing latitude/longitude
 - copy results into sites.csv and export

 Sample data (all columns not included):

    WaDESiteUUID | SiteNativeID | SiteTypeCV | Long | Lat
    ------------ | ------------ | ---------- | ---- | ----
    UTDWRE_177983 | 177983 |U | 431092.606 |4616232.618